Notiphi/android-sdk/README.md

 [Notiphi](http://www.notiphi.com) Android SDK
 ===================

-[Notiphi SDK (www.notiphi.com)](http://www.notiphi.com) allows you to monetise your Android apps (2.3.3 and above) by receiving contextual notifications.
+[Notiphi SDK (www.notiphi.com)](http://www.notiphi.com) allows you to monetize your Android apps (2.3.3 and above) by receiving contextual notifications.
 This guide will help you integrate it in a few minutes.
 Following steps outline the integration process.

 ### Steps to integrate the sdk to your Android project.